sdowding/resume/README.md

 #### Project: ATB Business ([business.atb.com](https://business.atb.com))

-* Architecturally responsible for the online business banking.
+* Architecturally responsible for the online business banking app.
 * Designed and developed REST based APIs to be consumed internally and externally.
 APIs are documented with Swagger which was used to create a centralized API library developers could use to find APIs.
-* Building React web applications using redux, babel, webpack, es6, and *webpack
+* Building React web applications.
 * Started ATB's shared "design system" of React controls.
 * Established CI/CD practices that allowed a team of more than 25 developers to transition from bi-monthly coordinated production releases to multiple production deployments a day.
 * Created RFCs, and presentations used to educate and communicate new innovative ways to create applications and leverage cloud functionality.